 - 1.9 The Core Strategy has been subject to Habitats Regulations Assessment (HRA) screening to assess whether there would be likely significant effects on sites of international importance for wildlife (European Sites).
-Where a land use plan is likely to have a significant effect on such sites, an appropriate assessment must be carried out of the implications in respect of its conservation objectives. - 1.10 The screening exercise has considered potential effects on the four European Sites within North Somerset.
+Where a land use plan is likely to have a significant effect on such sites, an appropriate assessment must be carried out of the implications in respect of its conservation objectives. - The screening exercise has considered potential effects on the four European Sites within North Somerset.
 It concluded that with the avoidance/mitigation measures identified in the Screening Document, no likely significant effects on the European Sites are predicted from the Core Strategy, and therefore appropriate assessment is not necessary.
 However, it is important that any identified avoidance/mitigation measures are delivered in an effective and timely way to achieve their purpose.

 - 1.11 Monitoring and review are key aspects of the 'plan, monitor, manage' approach to the preparation of Local Development Frameworks.
 Continuous monitoring enables an assessment of the effectiveness of the Core Strategy and the policies contained within it in terms of both delivering and controlling various types of development across the district. - 1.12 As part of the Local Development Framework, the council is required to prepare an Annual Monitoring Report (AMR).
 One of the key functions of the AMR is to monitor policies contained within local development documents and to report on their performance. - 1.13 To assess the performance of the Core Strategy, a separate monitoring framework has been prepared which sets out the key indicators.
 Where policies are not performing as intended, the AMR will suggest the actions that need to be taken to address the issues.
-It is intended that in addition to annual monitoring a five-yearly cycle of more comprehensive monitoring and review of the Core Strategy is established with review dates of 2016 and 2021.
-Review processes would need to commence in advance of the review dates to enable any new policies to be adopted in a timely manner.
+In addition to annual monitoring a review of the level of new homes required will take place by 2018.